 The things that work are:

-- Citrus Oil
+- ☑ Citrus Oil

-- Boric Acid
+- ☑ Boric Acid

-- Soap Sprays
+- ☑ Soap Sprays

 Pouring salt or vinegar on them is probably the easiest way to kill them because we all have both of them in our kitchens.

 Now, in order for salt to work you have to completely cover the worm in it and make sure it’s completely dissolved before washing out the container.
-With that said, this method won’t work too well if you’ve got an infestation on your hands.
+Sprinkle salt all over the body of the creature, ideally with it still contained in a jar.

 Boric acid can be used to raise the acidity of the soil in your garden.
 Hammerhead worms can’t handle highly acidic soil.
 Raising the acidity on a large scale means that you won’t have to worry about an infestation of hammerhead worms in your garden.